madetech/data-101/modules/supplementary/Databases.md

 ✔️ Normalisation - Apply normalisation rules

    Normalisation is a process of efficiently organising data in a database to eliminate redundancy and inconsistent dependencies.
-   This includes creating Tables and establishing relationmships between these tables.
+   This includes creating Tables and establishing relationships between these tables.

    The rules for database Normalisations are called 'Normal Forms'.

-   If a database conforms to the first normal form, then the database is said to be in the first normal form If it adheres to the first three normal forms, the database is considered to be in the third normal form.
+   If a database conforms to the first normal form, then the database is said to be in the first normal form.
+If it adheres to the first three normal forms, the database is considered to be in the third normal form.

-   There are about 5 Normal forms, but only the first three are goiing to be described here.
+   There are about 5 Normal forms, but only the first three are going to be described here.

    1. First normal form (1NF)
          - Each cell should contain a single value.
                We need to eliminate repeating groups of columns in a cell (e.g. item1, item2, ..)
          - Creation of separate tables for related data